⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global snack food market is estimated at over US$600 billion, projected to grow at a CAGR of 4-5% driven by urbanization and demand for convenient food options.
+• Total Addressable Market - The global snacks market is valued at over US$500 billion, with steady growth driven by changing consumer lifestyles and demand for convenient food options.

 Competitor